 How Much Are Turkish Rugs?

-• What is the rug’s age and condition?
+- What is the age and condition of the rug?

 How Much Should a Turkish Rug Cost?